What Is a Workflow? Everything You Need to Know With Examples

 There are many workflow management systems available.
 To choose the right tool for your team, consider the following questions:

-• Does it offer a low-code interface that empowers business teams?
+- Does it offer a no-code interface that empowers business teams?

 Start creating, managing, and optimizing your workflows today